krishna7356/BIG_DATA/PYTHON/Programming-Python-Assignment/Python_oop_Assignment.md

 ## Python OOP Assignment
 Q1.
-What is the purpose of Pythons OOP? ans:Python is also an object-oriented language since its beginning.
+What is the purpose of Python's OOP? ans:Python is also an object-oriented language since its beginning.
 It allows us to develop applications using an Object-Oriented approach.
 In Python, we can easily create and use classes and objects.An object-oriented paradigm is to design the program using classes and objects.
 The object is related to real-word entities such as book, house, pencil, etc. The oops concept focuses on writing the reusable code.
 It is a widespread technique to solve the problem by creating objects.Major principles of object-oriented programming system are Class,Object,Method,Inheritance,Polymorphism,Data abstraction,Encapsulation.

 Q2.
 Where does an inheritance search look for an attribute?